 You may also have to pay the court probate fees.
 Probate fees are based on the gross value of the estate assets.
 (That is, the value of the estate assets before debts.)

 Fees are calculated based on a formula.
-See below under “Apply for a grant of administration” for details.
+For details, see below under step 4 of applying for a grant of administration.

 You may have to pay a bond to the court